flythereddflagg/flythereddflagg.github.io/python_book/docs/E01-Getting-Started-Again.md

 - Use the internet to look up "ipython magic commands".
 What are they and how do they work?
 Use them in a Jupyter notebook to  run command line arguments and use the help fuction.
 - Look up how to use Markdown in Jupyter.
 Use the internet to look up Markdown syntax and write some documentation in your notebook.
+- Look up Jupyter Lab.
+This is a more advanced version of Jupyter Notebook that may suit your needs.
+We will not get into Jupyter Lab here but you should be aware that it does exist.

 <!-- Navigation -->

 ---